IBMStreams/streamsx.websocket/_docs/200-user_overview.md

 On all your IBM Streams application machines, you have to ensure that the openssl-devel-1.0.2k-12 and openssl-libs-1.0.2k-12 (or a higher version) are installed.
 This can be verified via this command: `rpm -qa | grep -i openssl`

 ## Downloading the dependencies and building the toolkit
 This toolkit is packaged with a comprehensive build.xml automation file that will help the users in downloading and building the toolkit in order to make it ready for use.
 Users will need network connectivity to the Internet from their Linux Streams application development machine(s) along with the open source ant tool.
-All that a user needs to do is to download and extract an official release version of this toolkit from the [IBMStreams GitHub](https://github.com/IBMStreams/streamsx.cppws/releases) and then run the following commands in sequence from the top-level directory (e-g: streamsx.cppws) of this toolkit.
+All that a user needs to do is to download and extract an official release version of this toolkit from the [IBMStreams GitHub](https://github.com/IBMStreams/streamsx.websocket/releases) and then run the following commands in sequence from the top-level directory (e-g: streamsx.websocket) of this toolkit.

 1. `ant clean-total`           [Approximately 2 minutes]
 2. `ant all`                   [Approximately 8 minutes]